sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Statistics-and-Distributions.rst

 Basic Descriptive Statistics
 ----------------------------

-Some basic things are built right in.
+Some basic statistical functions are built right in.

 ::